tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/About.md

 ﻿#### Purpose
-This applocation is intended to improve planning of *module meetings*, also with participants from several European countries.
+This application is intended to improve planning of *module meetings*, also with participants from several European countries.

 The main features are keeping a registry of all *model railway modules*,